datawire/ocibuild/devdocs/go-containerregistry.md

 # Overview of go-containerregistry

-`layertool` makes uses of the `github.com/google/go-containerregistry` library, and pairs well with the `crane` CLI tool that is part of go-containerregistry.
+`ocibuild` makes uses of the `github.com/google/go-containerregistry` library, and pairs well with the `crane` CLI tool that is part of go-containerregistry.

-go-containerregistry is a little unapproachable, but if you're working on layertool, you'll want to be familiar with go-containerregistry.
+go-containerregistry is a little unapproachable, but if you're working on ocibuild, you'll want to be familiar with go-containerregistry.
 So this document attempts to be just enough of an introduction to point you in the right direction.

 ## Common